 - Having other diseases in addition to cancer

 What You Can Do

 - Do not use mouthwashes with alcohol.
 Rinse out your mouth several times a day with a cup of warm water mixed with 1/4 teaspoon baking soda and 1/8 teaspoon salt.
 Then rinse your mouth out with plain water.

 - Brush your teeth, tongue, and gums gently with an extra-soft toothbrush after every meal and at bedtime.

-- Sucking on ice chips before and during your chemotherapy treatment may help prevent mouth sores in some patients getting certain types of chemo.
+- Sucking on ice chips before and during your chemo treatment may prevent mouth sores in some patients getting certain types of chemo.
 This technique is called cryotherapy.